-If you currently work with young children or hope to in the future, you’ve probably heard the acronym “CDA” mentioned more than a few times.
+If you currently work with young children or hope to become a preschool teacher, you’ve probably heard the acronym “CDA” mentioned more than a few times.
 The CDA stands for The Child Development Associate Credential, which is the most widely recognized achievement in Early Childhood Education (ECE).
 Depending on your career goals, the CDA is more often than not a key and necessary step for advancing in the field.
 So what exactly is the CDA credential, why does it matter, and how can you earn it?

 What is the CDA Credential?